 If he closes his mouth, stops sucking or turns away, he might be done.
 Don't try to get him to finish a bottle if he is full.
 By the way, it's normal for him to be hungrier at some feedings than others.
 Let him tell you how much he needs.

 How to make sure your newborn is eating enough

 The best way to tell if your baby is getting what he needs is by his length and weight progress.
 Your doctor will measure both at every visit.
 Other good signs show up in his diaper.
 Six or more wet diapers per day and one or more stools per day show he's eating well.

-For more information about newborn formula, Enfamil® makes a product specifically designed for your little one, Enfamil® Newborn.
+For more information about newborn formula, Enfamil® makes a product specifically designed for your little one, Enfamil PREMIUM® Newborn.